-F. AIPs and Agents
+G. AIPs and Agents

-AIP's may authorize contracted agents to perform all functions and actions provided in this handbook, except for:
+AIP's may authorize agents to perform all functions and actions provided in this handbook, except for:

-- (1) determining whether to offer the Apiculture or Annual Forage according to subparagraph D; - (2) reviews; - (3) developing forms and certification statements.
+- (1) determining whether to offer the Apiculture or AF according to subparagraph D; - (2) reviews; and - (3) developing forms and certification statements.